AltaSea at the Port of Los Angeles

-Click here for more information about this project's potential traffic impacts.
+Click here to learn more about this project.

-Wilmington Waterfront Promenade (2018)
+Wilmington Waterfront Promenade

 Creating a “window on the waterfront” for the Wilmington community, this project includes a waterfront promenade, pedestrian plaza, parking lot, realignment of Water Street adjacent to the railroad tracks and parking northwest of Banning's Landing Community Center.
 Project improvements to the eight-acre site will include landscaping, irrigation, signage, lighting, as well as site furnishings such as public seating, bike racks and public drinking fountains.
-Construction is expected to begin in 2018 at a total project cost of $52.7 million, paid by the Port of Los Angeles.
+Construction is expected to begin in 2019 at a total project cost of $52.7 million, paid by the Port of Los Angeles.